QuantEcon/lecture-source-jl/README.md

 1. (Optional) Delete your `~/.julia` folder to start fresh.

-2. `cd` to the `source/rst` folder in this repo.
-In a Julia REPL (i.e. `julia` in terminal if your `.bashrc` was edited above), run
+2. In a Julia REPL (i.e. `julia` in terminal if your `.bashrc` was edited above), run

 ```julia
 ] add InstantiateFromURL IJulia; precompile
 ```

+#### (Optional, for Advanced Users)

+To accelerate your builds with [PackageCompiler](https://github.com/JuliaLang/PackageCompiler.jl), cd to `util` in the repo and run `util/packagecompile.jl`.

+**This will have side-effects for your Julia system** (i.e., it will "bake in" a version of Plots.jl) You can re-run the script again whenever the upstream `quantecon-notebooks-julia` TOML changes, and reinstall Julia to get back to the old sysimg.

+3. Close Julia and start a new Julia REPL.

-3. Then (verifying you are in the `/lecture-source-jl/source/rst` diirectory), still inside the Julia REPL, run
+Then (after you `cd` to the `source/rst` directory in the `lecture-source-jl` repo), still inside the Julia REPL, run

 ```julia
 ] activate .; instantiate; precompile